-Capistrano Unified School District COVID-19 Student Group Tracing Protocols for PK-12\
+COVID-19 Student Group Tracing Protocols for PK-12 School Settings

-Student: Positive COVID-19 Test

-■ Any individual who tests+ positive for COVID-19

-Actions

-- ► Stay home for at least 5 days - ► Isolation can end after Day 5 if: - Symptoms are NOT present or improving AND - At least 24 hours have passed since resolution of fever without the use of fever reducing medication - Negative test on Day 5 AND - Parents complete Student Negative Test Attestation - ▶ If not testing, or test remains positive, a 10-Day isolation is required - ► If fever is present, isolate until fever resolves

-Student: COVID-19 Exposed

-■ Exposed students, regardless of COVID-19 vaccination status or prior infection

-Actions

-- ► Stay in school - ► Should (Recommended‡) get tested† for COVID-19 with at least one diagnostic test obtained within 3-5 days after last exposure - Exposed students who participate in testing may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they test positive for COVID-19 or develop symptoms

-Student: Develops Symptoms

-- Cough

-- ■ Difficulty breathing

-- Loss of taste/smell

-- ■ Fever (≥100.4°F)

-- ■ Congestion/runny nose

-- Nausea/vomiting/diarrhea

-- ■ Sore throat

-- Headache

-- ■ Fatigue/muscle or body aches

-Actions

-- ► Students with symptoms of COVID-19 infection may not to return for in-person instruction until they have met CDPH criteria to return to school for those with - · At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; - Other symptoms have improved; and - They have a negative test for SARS-CoV-2, OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis, OR at least 10 days have passed since symptom onset.
+Student: Positive COVID-19 Test Actions Any individual who tests + positive for COVID-19 Stay home for at least 5 days Isolation can end after Day 5 if: Symptoms are NOT present or mild symptoms are improving AND You are fever free for at least 24 hours without the use of fever reducing medication AND If fever is present, continue to isolate until 24 hours after fever resolves without using fever suppressing medication For returned cases, students should mask through Day 10.
+Students may remove their mask sooner than Day 10 with two (2) sequential negative tests, one day apart.
+Student: COVID-19 Exposed Actions Exposed students, regardless of COVID-19 vaccination status or prior infection Stay in school Should (Recommended[‡]) get tested[‡] for COVID-19 with at least one diagnostic test obtained within 3-5 days after last exposure Exposed students who participate in testing may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they test[‡] positive for COVID-19 or develop symptoms Student: Develops Symptoms Actions Cough Difficulty breathing Loss of taste/smell Fever (≥100.4°F) Congestion/runny nose Nausea/vomiting/diarrhea Sore throat Headache Fatigue/muscle or body aches Students with symptoms of COVID-19 infection may not return for in-person instruction until they have met CDPH criteria to return to school for those with symptoms: At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and Other symptoms have improved; and They have a negative testt for SARS-CoV-2 (COVID-19), OR a healthcare provider has provided documentation that the symptoms are typical of their underlying chronic condition (e.g., allergies or asthma) OR a healthcare provider has confirmed an alternative named diagnosis, OR at least 5 days have passed since symptom onset AND No fever for 24 hours without fever reducing medication AND symptoms are not present or are mild and improving.

-\Schools should notify students who spent more than a cumulative total of 15 minutes (within a 24-hour time period) in a shared indoor airspace (e.g., classroom) with someone with COVID-19 during their period of infectiousness.

-†Any FDA approved/authorized COVID-19 test (antigen test preferred)
+Schools should notify students who spent more than a cumulative total of 15 minutes (within a 24-hour time period) in a shared indoor airspace (e.g., classroom) with someone with COVID-19 during their period of infectiousness. †Any FDA approved/authorized COVID-19 test (antigen test preferred)

-Per direction of Orange County Health Care Agency (OCHCA)
+‡Per direction of Orange County Health Care Agency (OCHCA)